 About hearing loss

-Common early signs of hearing loss
+Common signs of hearing loss

 • The sensation of people "mumbling" or not talking clearly